boston-library/blacklight_iiif_search/README.md

 * Adds some configuration settings to `app/controller/catalog_controller.rb`
 * Adds the `IiifSearchBuilder` class to `app/models`
 * Adds routing to `config/routes.rb`
-* Injects some configuration into `solr/conf/schema.xml` and `solr/conf/solrconfig.xml`
-  (To skip the Solr changes, run the install command with `skip-solr` flag.)
+* Injects some configuration into `solr/conf/schema.xml` and `solr/conf/solrconfig.xml` to support contextual autocomplete (To skip the Solr changes, run the install command with `skip-solr` flag.)

 After install, you'll probably need to adjust the `iiif_search` settings in `CatalogController`: